The 2018/9 Welborne film night season is now finished. Please come back later in the year to see what films will be shown in 2019/0

-The Welborne film night programme for the 2017/8 season, in association with Creative Arts East and British Film Institute: Britain on Film project, is detailed below.
-Updates on future film presentations will be added throughout the year.
+Welborne Village Hall hosts a film screening programme through the autumn and spring periods.
+Initial films for the 2019/20 season, in association with Creative Arts East and British Film Institute: Britain on Film project, will be updated later in the year.

 Please see the Film Night archive page for details of previous screenings